bdemmy/QOLEnchants/README.md

   most/the entire vein.
 With trees it will destroy the entire tree with one hit.
 Integrates well with inferno.
 - Springheel: Boosted jump height.
 Can jump ~2 blocks high instead of the vanilla jump height of 1.
+Also increases the height that the player can fall from before taking damage. (~2 Blocks)
 - More to come

 ### Requirements
-* Fabric API
+* Fabric API >= 0.11.6

 ### Version
-* 1.16.5
+* 1.17.1

 ### Changelog
+* [0.1.1] Updated to Java 16 and Mineraft 1.17.1.
+Minor refactoring for consistency.
-* [1.0.0] Initial Commit.
+* [0.1.0] Initial Commit.
 Added first three enchantments.